ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 |**Tag type**|**What it means**|
 |:-----|:-----|
 | **Not Reviewed** | The number of emails not reviewed yet.
-These emails are awaiting review in the Office 365 supervision dashboard or in the reviewer's supervision folder in Outlook or Outlook on the web.
+These emails are awaiting review in the Office 365 supervision dashboard.
 | **Compliant** | The number of emails reviewed and marked as compliant.
 These messages still need resolution. |
 | **Questionable** | The number of emails reviewed and marked questionable.
 This acts as a flag for other reviewers to help check whether an email needs investigation for compliance.
 These messages still need resolution. |
 | **Non-Compliant (Active)** | The number of non-compliant emails that reviewers are currently investigating. |